 Don't let complex metering issues get in the way of enjoying your vintage cameras.
 The 'Sunny 16’ rule is a method of estimating correct daylight exposures without a light meter.
 The rule is based on incident light rather than reflected light so the intricacies of the 'zone system' and other systems invented to confuse things don't apply.
 Reflected light meters can lead to a black cat becoming grey and the White Villages of Spain also becoming grey.
 You have to compensate for the nature of the subject.
 With incident light systems, this does not happen.
 The rule works well for negative film which has a lot of latitude, but not so well for colour slide film where more accurate exposure is desirable.

 On a sunny day set aperture to f/16 and shutter speed to the reciprocal of the ISO film speed - Job done!

 These calculators have been designed with vintage cameras in mind.
 The speed and aperture settings are what you might find on these old cameras.
-Film is very forgiving and can be overexposed by 2 stops or underexposed by 1 stop without much effect on the final image.
+Negative film is very forgiving and can be overexposed by 3 stops or underexposed by 1 stop without much effect on the final image.
 If the settings don't tally with the camera you are using, err on the side of overexposure.
 This means choose a lower aperture number or a slower shutter speed.

 Remember - The assumption is that the sun is at least 30 degrees above the horizon.
 In the UK, that's approximately 10am - 5pm on a summers day from May to August and 11am - 4pm for April and September.
 For any country at any time, the length of your shadow should be less than 3 paces.